glennbrowne8/genes-art-website/HOLIDAY-MODE-GUIDE.md

 A: Leave the "Return Date" field empty.
 The banner will say you're away without a specific return date.

 **Q: What's the date format again?**
-A: **YYYY-MM-DD** - For example: 2025-12-25 for Christmas Day 2025
+A: **DD-MM-YYYY** (Australian format) - For example: `25-12-2025` for Christmas Day 2025

+**Q: How will the date appear on the website?**
+A: It will show in nice readable format like "Monday, 25 December 2025"

 **Q: What if I type the date wrong?**
-A: The system will tell you if the format is wrong.
-Just fix it and try again.
+A: Just check the format is DD-MM-YYYY with dashes.
+If it's wrong, fix it and try again.

 ---